jacebrowning/datafiles/docs/settings.md

   - 3
 ```

-To make it easier to upgrade to this version, a library can disable this functionality:
+To make it easier to upgrade to this version, a client can disable this functionality:

 ```python
 import datafiles